 He began his television career in 1983 as the Program Director at the Nationality Broadcasting Network in Lakewood, Ohio, a job which has given him a lifetime of funny stories to share.
 Following that, he worked as a Desk Assistant, Associate Producer and Producer for the various newscasts at WKYC, the NBC affiliate in Cleveland, Ohio.
 The stories from Channel 3 aren't as funny, but perhaps more illuminating.
 After stints as a business reporter and a marketing executive in Northern California, he joined San Francisco's KQED in 1994, and loves the environment and dedication to the audience at PBS and NPR.
 You can see and hear him on-the-air, asking for support during those annoying pledge drives.

-His next novel, Somewhere Over Lorain Road will be released in February of 2018 by Bold Strokes Books.
+His newest novel, Somewhere Over Lorain Road was released in February of 2018 by Bold Strokes Books.
+It has been nominated for a 2019 Lambda Literary Award.